 Have you joined the kale chips band-wagon?
 It’s an ingenious way to get your salty chip fix and eat a healthy green at the same time.
-I know, it’s not exactly the same as a potato chip, but it’s a great alternative if you are watching your carb intake while you get a jump start on your new year’s resolution or if you are dancing around in your swim suit this summer.
+I know, it’s not exactly the same as a potato chip, but it’s a great alternative if you are watching your carb intake while you get a jump start on your new year’s resolution.

 I like keeping either kale or Swiss chard in the fridge for a number of reasons.
 So why not make some Swish chard chips?